fluent/fluent-bit-docs/installation/linux/amazon-linux.md

 note: we encourage you always enable the _gpgcheck_ for security reasons.
 All our packages are signed.

-### Updated key for 1.9 release onwards
+### Updated key from March 2022

-From the 1.9 release please note that the GPG key has been updated at [https://packages.fluentbit.io/fluentbit.key](https://packages.fluentbit.io/fluentbit.key) so ensure this new one is added.
+From the 1.9.0 and 1.8.15 releases please note that the GPG key has been updated at [https://packages.fluentbit.io/fluentbit.key](https://packages.fluentbit.io/fluentbit.key) so ensure this new one is added.

 The GPG Key fingerprint of the new key is:
 ```